stolostron/rhacm-docs/security/psp_policy.md

         ...
    ```

-See [Managing a pod security policy](create_psp_policy.md) for more information.
+See [Managing pod security policies](create_psp_policy.md) for more information.
 View other configuration policies that are monitored by controller, see the [Kubernetes configuration policy controller](config_policy_ctrl.md) page.